GSMATerminals/Smartphone-Performance-Test-Case-Guideline-Public/README.md

 Here we give the photo examples and score evaluations so that people can take a reference and understand how to choose the photograph scenarios.

-5. WeChat Auto test

-WeChat autotest run with appium to automatically start up WeChat and chat with customer service number.